arangodb/spring-data-demo/README.md

 Character findByNameAndSurname(String name, String surname);
 ```

-When we add the method call in `DerivedMethodRunner` we should take care of `null` as a possible return value.
+When we add the method call in `DerivedQueryRunner` we should take care of `null` as a possible return value.

 ``` java
 System.out.println("## Find a single character by name & surname");